-Todd Greene is executive director of the Atlanta University Center Consortium Inc., the world’s oldest and largest consortium of historically Black colleges and universities.
-Under his leadership, the re-envisioned, think-tank focuses on thought leadership, collaboration, and strategic innovation for each member institution, singularly and collectively.
-Reporting directly to the Council of Presidents, which is comprised of Clark Atlanta University, Morehouse College, Morehouse School of Medicine and Spelman College, the executive director leads a team focused on enhancing academic opportunities and other educational experiences for students; forging interdisciplinary, innovative and impactful research; catalyzing economic development; and developing platforms/structure for more efficient operations.
+Todd Greene is the executive director of the Atlanta University Center Consortium Inc. (AUCC), the world’s oldest and largest consortium of historically black colleges and universities.
+Under Greene’s leadership, the re-envisioned think-tank focuses on thought leadership, collaboration, and strategic innovation for each member institution (Clark Atlanta University, Morehouse College, Morehouse School of Medicine and Spelman College) and for all members collectively.
+He reports directly to the presidents of each member institution and leads a team focused on enhancing academic opportunities and other educational experiences for students, forging interdisciplinary, innovative and impactful research, catalyzing a broad economic development agenda, and developing platforms and structures for more efficient operations.

 DIRECTOR OF OPERATIONS

 Tamala Fortson, director of operations, manages the day-to-day operations of the Atlanta University Center Consortium, ensuring effective organizational leadership, program management, planning and staff management.
 She also helps to ensure that AUCC member institutions accomplish their civic engagement and community revitalization goals through community-oriented programs and services.
 Under the direction of the executive director, Fortson is responsible for monitoring accounting, budgeting, auditing and other financial and related functions to ensure the financial integrity of the organization.
 In addition, she manages personnel and operational matters.

 SAID SEWELL, PH.D.

 DIRECTOR, OFFICE OF ACADEMICS, RESEARCH AND STUDENT SUCCESS